 Hold your hands up in front of you.
 Slowly rotate your wrists inwards for 10 repetitions while simultaneously opening and closing your fingers.
 Then reverse the direction and repeat for 10 more repetitions.

-Give these exercises a go and you’ll notice less and less arthritis pain as the weeks go by.
+Give these hand exercises and stretches for arthritis a go and you’ll notice less and less arthritis pain as the weeks go by.

 You can take control of symptoms in a few ways: by exercising daily, eating healthy, and using hot or cold packs.
 Taking these lifestyle tips into consideration can help make life a little easier.